Use of chemical weapons in the Syrian civil war: Background

-At the outbreak of the Syrian Civil War in 2011 concerns were raised about both the security of Syria's chemical weapon sites and about the potential use of chemical weapons.
+At the outbreak of the Syrian civil war in 2011 concerns were raised about both the security of Syria's chemical weapon sites and about the potential use of chemical weapons.
 In July 2012, Syrian Foreign Ministry spokesman Jihad Makdissi stated: "No chemical or biological weapons will ever be used...
 All of these types of weapons are in storage and under security and the direct supervision of the Syrian armed forces and will never be used unless Syria is exposed to external aggression."
+Bashar Al-Assad himself denied his role ordering chemical attacks and in September 2013, German newspaper Bild claimed to have spoken to a senior intelligence official who claimed Assad did not personally order the chemical attack and that Syrian brigade and division commanders have asked the presidential office for permission to use chemical weapons for more than four months, with permission being denied each time.Journalist Patrick J. McDonnell wrote in the Los Angeles Times in May 2013: "The Syrian government does not publicly acknowledge that it possesses chemical weapons, although international experts say it has a large arsenal, including sarin.
+Syrian authorities have vowed never to use such weapons against a domestic enemy, even if they were in Syria’s possession.
+At the same time, however, they have consistently depicted the rebellion against Assad as a foreign-based “conspiracy” hatched by Syria’s enemies abroad, and not as an internal revolt."

 A Syrian defector who worked inside the chemical weapons network alleged that in January 2012 two senior Syrian officers moved about 100 kg of chemical weapons materials from a secret military base in Nasiriyah.
 The Syrian source also described construction of special trucks, which could transport and mix the weapons.
 These mobile mixers were constructed inside Mercedes or Volvo trucks that were similar to refrigerator trucks.
 Inside were storage tanks, pipes and a motor to drive the mixing machinery, the defector said.
 On 23 July 2012, the Syrian government confirmed for the first time that it had chemical weapons, but stated that they would only be used in instances of external aggression.

 On 20 August 2012, President Barack Obama used the phrase "red line" in reference to the use of chemical weapons.
 Specifically, Obama said: "We have been very clear to the Assad regime, but also to other players on the ground, that a red line for us is we start seeing a whole bunch of chemical weapons moving around or being utilized.
 That would change my calculus.
 That would change my equation."